freebsd/pkg/external/curl/docs/cmdline-opts/follow.md

 This is subtly different than --location, as that option always set the custom method in all subsequent requests independent of response code.

+Restrict which protocols a redirect is accepted to follow with --proto-redir.